robertdebock/learn-terraform/ADVANCED/best-practices.md

 ### Variables

-- Put variables.
-Either in a `variables.tf`, [tfvars file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files), or set them in the environment.
+- Use variables.
+Define them in `variables.tf`, assign them in [tfvars file](https://www.terraform.io/docs/configuration/variables.html#variable-definitions-tfvars-files), or set them in the environment.
 - Set sensitive variables in [environment variables](https://www.terraform.io/docs/commands/environment-variables.html#tf_var_name).
 - Use [Terragrunt](https://terragrunt.gruntwork.io/) for environmental differences.
+(Workspaces can also be used...)

 ### Dependencies